Diabetes in Cats: FAQs for Australian Cat Owners

 * Exposure to toxins and pesticides↑ Potential damage to pancreatic beta cells, impairing insulin production

-* Competition with other cats for resources↑ Stress and potential malnutrition can contribute to diabetes risk
+* Competition with others for food, space, or attention.↑ Stress and potential malnutrition can contribute to risk

 ItemAverage Cost (AUD)Range (AUD)